IQSS/dvn/doc/sphinx/source/dataverse-user-main.rst

    -  GraphML ``xml`` - All versions
    -  R ``RData`` - All versions (NEW as of DVN v.3.5!
 See :ref:`Ingest of R data files <r-datafile-ingest>` in the Appendix)

+- A custom ingest for FITS Astronomical data files has been added in v.3.4. (see :ref:`FITS File format Ingest <fits-datafile-ingest>` in the Appendix)

 -  You can add information for each file, including: